Payroll in the UK: A Beginner’s Guide

 RTI requires payroll data to be sent before, or at the same time, the payment of salaries is made.
 Once the data has been submitted it cannot be overwritten or re-done.
 Errors in RTI can be costly to employers managing their foreign UK payrolls.

 Employers have to advise HMRC if a new employee joins or if an employee’s circumstances change.
 This forms a part of payroll reporting.

-This article was written by FMP Global’s Communications Director Gary Webb.
+This article was written by IRIS FMP’s Communications Director Gary Webb.
 It first appeared in Global Payroll, The GPMI’s international magazine, September 2019.